 Flaws: If you store them in a warm place they will wind up sticking together.
-These gummies do contain some sugar and artifical flavors.
+These gummies do contain some sugar and artificial flavors.
 They also have a low concentration of collagen, at 96mg per 2 gummies.

 Who Needs a Collagen Supplement?

-One third of all the protein in the human body is collagen.
+One-third of all the protein in the human body is collagen.
 It is fundamental to the formation and maintenance of healthy bones, muscles, organs, skin, and much more.
 Without it, we would not last long.

 And yet, our body’s natural ability to produce collagen begins to wane as we age.
 And this happens to everyone, from every walk of life.
 The results of collagen deficiency are many and may include brittle bones, arthritis pain and stiffness, sagging skin, poor nutrient absorption, heart disease, and myriad other diseases and conditions.

 As such, most people could probably benefit to some degree from a collagen supplement.
 Collagen supplements are an affordable, common-sense response to the facts of life.
-But they can also be useful for athletes looking for a performance edge, bodybuilders looking to pack on muscle mass and anyone who wants their skin, nails and hair to look better.
+But they can also be useful for athletes looking for a performance edge, bodybuilders looking to pack on muscle mass, and anyone who wants their skin, nails, and hair to look better.